 We currently offer the following confidential services free of charge:

-- Information, literature and online support.
-We can provide literature and provide information on online resources to help people to understand the causes and effects of grief.
+We can also provide Information, literature as well as signpost to other organisations, where relevant.
 There is a list of some of these resources further down this page.
 We can also provide pre-bereavement support which you can access via our contact line.

-- Other support options (email support, disaster support, field of conflict support, etc.) are available from our central service.
+Other support options (disaster support, field of conflict support, etc.) are available from our central service.
 We also have a national helpline, details of which (including operating times) can be found here.